 “It shows this is the relationship between the owner and the pet, and also shows what the center is all about, which is about healing and taking care of your pet and making sure that your best friend is OK,” Spade says.

-Scroll through the gallery below to see Kelsey Spade’s (Illustration, 2025) work evolve from early concepts to a final illustration for Columbus Humane.
+See below Kelsey Spade’s (Illustration, 2025) work evolve from early concepts to a final illustration for Columbus Humane.

 Fellow transfer student Sarah Schmitz (Illustration, 2025) says they originally approached the assignment with a concept that wasn’t directly related to Columbus Humane’s veterinary practice.